 Tournament entry fee is $500 per boat; only 25 slots remain in a field of 50 boats.
 One hundred percent of the entry fees is awarded in prize monies to the teams that catch the most tarpon, with event sponsorships and donations going to support the refuge.

 Doc Ford’s, with locations on both Sanibel Island and Fort Myers Beach, believes strongly in supporting the refuge and sport fishing, said co-owner Marty Harrity.

-“Anglers from all over the country participate in this tournament, which sold out last year,” he added.
-“It’s a real testament to a good, honest fishing with a twist of science and conservation.”
+“Anglers from all over the country participate in this tournament, which sells out every year,” he added.
+“It’s a real testament to good, honest fishing with a twist of science and conservation.”

-Sponsors include Title Sponsor: Doc Ford’s Rum Bar & Grille; Presenting Sponsor: Diversified Yacht Services of Fort Myers Beach, Sanibel Bean; Platinum Sponsor: Florida Weekly, Lamar Advertising, Suncoast Beverage; Gold Sponsors: Anisa Stewart Designs, Bella Signs & Designs, Dan Hahn Custom Builders, Holiday Inn of Sanibel, Island Sun, Myers, Brettholtz & Company, PA; Silver Sponsors: Fort Myers Beach Tarpon Hunters Club, Gulf Star Marina, John Grey Painting; Paradise Advertising and Design, R.S.
-Walsh Landscaping, Sanibel Captiva Daily, Sanibel Island Fishing Club.
+Tournament sponsors include: Title Sponsor: Doc Ford’s Rum Bar & Grille; Presenting Sponsor: Diversified Yacht Services of Fort Myers Beach, Sanibel Bean; Platinum Sponsor: Florida Weekly, Lamar Advertising, Suncoast Beverage; Gold Sponsors: Anisa Jewelry, Bella Signs & Designs, Happy Foods, Sanibel Captiva Community Bank; Silver Sponsors: Janet Strickland Law Office; Myers, Brettholtz & Company, PA; Sanibel Island Fishing Club; Semmer Electric.